Create service

 This option can be added once all the required steps have been completed.
 You will find this option under "Something more?".

-Once you've set up the service relationship, you can specify which environment variable LayerOps should inject with the relevant information about this related service.
+Once you've set up the service relationship, you can specify which environment variables LayerOps should inject with the relevant information about this related service.
 Here are the variables that LayerOps will inject:

 Volumes